The big factor holding back the U.S. economic recovery: Child care

-Yet many school systems are discussing only a partial re-opening in the fall or remaining virtual, and up to half of America’s child care centers may shut permanently since they can’t survive financially, industry leaders warn, leaving families with even fewer options.
+Yet many school systems are discussing only a partial reopening in the fall or remaining virtual, and up to half of the country’s child-care centers may shut permanently because they can’t survive financially, industry leaders warn, leaving families with even fewer options.

-The impact of the lack of child care won’t be evenly distributed, say economists and other experts.
-While big companies might be able to provide white-collar workers with generous work-at-home flexibility, blue-collar and “essential” industries often can’t.
-That’s expected to disproportionately affect low-income women — who have already been hardest hit by the crisis — as well as smaller businesses.
+While big companies might be able to provide white-collar workers with generous work-at-home flexibility, blue-collar and “essential” industries, from grocery store, fast-food and sanitation workers to nurses, often can’t.
+Low-income and working-class women — who have already been hardest hit by the crisis — as well as smaller businesses are disproportionately impacted by the child-care crunch.
+Some who would turn to grandparents for extra help now see that option as less safe and other possibilities can be unaffordable.

 If schools and child-care centers remain closed, German researchers estimate 8.4 percent of economic activity in Europe won’t happen, a substantial loss that could hit the United States similarly, researchers say.